livetrails/targetjs/README.md

 ## 3) Click → animation (imperative `setTarget`)

-**What this shows:** Clicking plays the animations from the previous step and swaps the text.
+**What this shows:** Clicking plays the animations from the previous step using imperative `setTarget`.

 ```javascript
 import { App } from "targetj";